goncasfausto04/project_comp/README.txt

 very simple in the game.py file altering the value powerupname_spawn_interval to your desired need

 If you wish to reset your progress on the options there is a button that does so.

+NOTE: If you have problems running the game it may be due to numpy incopabilities, create a clean enviroment and everything should work fine!